snotskie/ttrpg/site/src/index.md

     The notation ①① represents two dice from your pool of Blessing Dice, each worth $1$ or more.

-    When a die is spent, it is removed from your pool of Blessing Dice.
+    When a Blessing Die is spent, it is removed from your pool of Blessing Dice.

 ## Lifestyle and History